EQUAL OPPORTUNITY IS THE LAW

 (Additional languages provided upon request)

-If you have a complaint, please complete the appropriate form and either present it to a local Missouri Job Center, one of its affiliates or mail it directly to the Local or State EO Officer listed above.
+If you have a complaint, please complete the appropriate form below and either present it to a local Missouri Job Center, one of its affiliates or send it directly to the Local or State EO Officer listed above.

 (Additional languages provided upon request)